holzschu/bc/README.md

 To build for iOS, type the following commands:
 ```
-sh ./get_frameworks.sh
 make
+sh ./compile_bc.sh
 ```
-The first will download the latest version of the `ios_system` framework and the associated header file, `ios_error.h`.
-The second will create the auxiliary source files  (in the `gen/` subdirectory)

-Then open `bc_ios/bc_ios.xcodeproj` and hit Build.
-This will create the `bc_ios.framework`, which you can then link with your iOS applications.
+The first will create the auxiliary source files  (in the `gen/` subdirectory), the second will create the `bc_ios.xcframework`, which you can then link with your iOS applications.

 ### Optimization